JSorngard/lambert_w/README.md

 of multiplications and additions by fixed constants and finished with a division.

-The functions with 50 bits of accuracy use higher degree Padé approximants, and thus more of the multiplications and additions
+The functions with 50 bits of accuracy use higher degree Padé approximants, and thus more of the multiplications and additions.

 ## Examples